-Ruby is the main language we use for web development at Netguru.
-It’s already solid on its own, but gets even better with Ruby on Rails - a great framework that had a major influence on web development.
+Ruby is a great language for web development – it’s already solid on its own, but gets even better with Ruby on Rails – a great framework that had a major influence on the way web apps are developed.

 This article will explain the pros and cons of both Ruby and Elixir.

 Elixir is built on top of the Erlang VM (virtual machine) – the language itself was invented and co-created by José Valim, a well-known Ruby developer and creator of many great gems (libraries in Ruby parlance) such as Rails or Devise.

 The Erlang VM is over 30 years old- it was created by Ericsson to handle large numbers of concurrent connections - a must for the telecom industry.
 The solution had to be fault-tolerant, reliable and offer high concurrency at the same time.

 José created Elixir because he was tired of improving the performance of Rails applications in multicore environments.
 Elixir already has many great libraries such as Phoenix, a tool that helps you build web applications that are fault-tolerant and perform well.
 At the same time, Phoenix makes it quick and easy to implement new features and write maintainable code.

 Ruby was created back in 1993 by Yukihiro Matsumoto – his main objective wasn’t to create a fast language, but to make developer happiness his top priority.
 A couple of years later David Heinemeier Hansson created the Ruby on Rails framework which changed how we write web applications forever.

 It allowed developers around the globe to work much faster and was a breath of fresh air at a time when most web development was done in Java EE or PHP – neither of which were really known for their good quality or development speed.